markdicksonjr/nibbler/README.md

 Extensions provided with Nibbler are organized by functional category, with the main Nibbler structures at the root level.
 These are the module categories below the root level:

-- Database - connect to databases and expose mechanisms to create, query, etc.
-- Session - session storage and retrieval
+- Session - session storage and retrieval.
+See ./session/README.md
 - User - the Nibbler user model, and various integrations that can operate with it.
 These will tend to be auth integrations.
+See ./user/README.md
+- Local auth - local auth implementation, expects a user extension and session extension implementation to be provided to it.
+See ./user/auth/local/README.md

 ## External Extensions

 There are various features provided by external modules:

 - Auth - authentication/authorization modules that do not integrate with Nibbler's user model (source of truth is not Nibbler).
-- Database storage
+- Database storage - connect to databases and expose mechanisms to create, query, etc.
 - Mail - outbound email/sms/etc
 - Storage - block/blob storage